wordswords/dotfiles/README.md

 for what you want to start working on.
 2. Create a comment explaining what you want to do, e.g. build a function or class with all the requirements that you want, in human readable format.
-The more precise you are, the more likely your wish will be fufilled.
+The more precise you are, the more likely your wish will be fulfilled.
 3. Move the cursor to the line below the comment and press `<C-x> <C-x>`
 4. OpenAI should start writing you some code.
 Press `<C-x> <C-x>` until it starts writing rubbish code.